 Pelvic stress fractures are caused by repeated stresses to the bone, usually due to sport.
 They usually affect the pubic bone and cause exercise-related pain which gets gradually worse, but they do not usually prevent exercise.
 Sports involving repeated impact, such as running or jumping, carry the highest risk.
 Stress fractures often occur in those who suddenly increase their training distance or activity level, including sedentary people who suddenly start to exercise.
 They are uncommon in the pelvis, although more common in women and those with 'thinning' of the bones (osteoporosis).

-Who gets pelvic fractures?
+Who has pelvic fractures?

 Significant pelvic fractures can occur in anyone who experiences a major trauma.
 Less severe, stable fractures are most commonly seen in elderly people, particularly those with 'thinner' bones (osteoporosis).
 Avulsion fractures are particularly common in sporty teenagers.
 Stress fractures are typically seen in runners, although they more commonly affect other sites than the pelvis.